monde/mms2r/README.txt

 If MMS2R is not aware of a particular carrier no extra processing is done to the MMS other than decoding and consolidating its media.

 Contact the author to add additional carriers to be processed by the library.
+Suggestions and patches appreciated and welcomed!

 Corpus of carriers currently processed by MMS2R: